Ian Plimer: Mining companies

-Plimer is the former non-executive director of CBH Resources Limited from 1998 to 2010, former non-executive director of Angel Mining plc from 2003 to 2005, former director of Kimberley Metals Limited from 2008 to 2009, former director of KBL Mining Limited from 2008 to 2009 and former director of Ormil Energy Limited from 2010 to 2011.
+Plimer was non-executive director of CBH Resources Limited from 1998 to 2010, non-executive director of Angel Mining plc from 2003 to 2005, director of Kimberley Metals Limited from 2008 to 2009, director of KBL Mining Limited from 2008 to 2009 and director of Ormil Energy Limited from 2010 to 2011.

 He is currently the non-executive deputy chairman of KEFI Minerals since 2006, independent non-executive director of Ivanhoe Australia Limited since 2007, chairman of TNT Mines Limited since 2010, non-executive director of Niuminco Group Limited (formerly DSF International Holdings Limited) since 2011, and non-executive director of Silver City Minerals Limited since 2011.
 Plimer was appointed director of Roy Hill Holdings and Queensland Coal Investments in 2012.

 According to a columnist in The Age, Plimer earned over $400,000 (AUD) from several of these companies, and he has mining shares and options worth hundreds of thousands of Australian dollars.
 Plimer has stated that his business interests do not affect the independence of his beliefs.
 He has also warned that the proposed Australian carbon-trading scheme could decimate the Australian mining industry.

+Plimer is an executive director of Hancock Energy, a subsidiary of Hancock Prospecting Pty Ltd.